 Durham, the Iowa eco devo director, described the Amazon deal as a must have.
 She said the real impact of the "biggest jobs deal in human history" goes well beyond the 50,000 jobs and the $5 billion investment.

-The Apple project will also create an estimated 365,000 constructions jobs, according to Durham.
 The Iowa Economic Development Authority uses the controversial Sam Walton accounting system for job creation, which counts each task performed by a construction worker as a new job.
-By that measure a carpenter trimming 100 sheets of plywood on a single shift is counted 100 times.
+By that measure a carpenter trimming 100 sheets of plywood on a single shift is counted 100 times, according to Durham.

 "No price is too high and no sacrifice too great for the people of Iowa if it advances my resume and creates new friends for me in the Predatory 1 Percent," said Durham, who lavished $9 million of tax breaks on a Korean bulgogi food truck employing three illegal immigrants in 2013.